aws-amplify/amplify-codegen-ui/CONTRIBUTING.md

 # To run a full build
 npm run setup-dev

-# Or, if you'd like to run steps manually
+# Or, if you'd like to run steps manually.
 npm install
 lerna bootstrap
 lerna run build